Click on the Videos for more Information

 - What is the difference in Bluegill and Hybrid Bluegill?
 Straight Bluegill are a native fish to the area.
 They are about evenly male and female and reproduce during the Summer months, making them ideal for forage fish.
 The Hybrid Bluegill are a cross between the Straight Bluegill and a Green Sunfish.
 They are around 90% male and don’t have good reproduction.
 They are both good for kids fishing although the Hybrids are more aggressive about biting the hook and a little hardier when being handled.

 - What do I need to bring to pick up my fish?
+Visit our page about it here.
 We recommend checking with us before heading out to double check on what you need for pick up, but generally we can bag most of the fish in a plastic bag with oxygen.
 The catfish fingerlings poke holes in the bag so it’s best to bring a container to put them in.
 We will fill the container with water here at the farm.
 The larger fish will also need to be hauled in a container.
 We recommend things like a 55 gallon trash can, large ice chest, large storage container, etc.

 - Why don’t you sell Coppernose Bluegill?
 We don’t recommend Coppernose Bluegill for our area because there can be a high mortality rate if the pond ices over.
 If you are in Southern Oklahoma we can source them if you want to stock Coppernose.
 Otherwise, we recommend Straight Bluegill and minnows for forage fish in your pond.